mattermost-community/focalboard/README.md

 * Go 1.15.2
 * MacOS Catalina (10.15.6)
 * Ubuntu 18.04
+* Windows 10

-The server defaults to using sqlite as the store, but can be configured to use Postgres:
+The server defaults to using SQLite as the store, but can be configured to use Postgres:
 * In config.json
 	* Set dbtype to "postgres"
 	* Set dbconfig to the connection string (which you can copy from dbconfig_postgres)